MarkNenadov/mac-dotfiles/README.md

 # mac-dotfiles

 My mac dotfiles.

 Install via ./install

+Update via ./update

 ## Thanks (for inspiration and, at times, being on the receiving end of dotfile "theft")